-Now, I know your kids constantly beg you for seconds of pyridoxine hydrochloride, but is that something they need?
+But most peanut butter doesn't look like that.
 Most peanut butters are highly processed and loaded with sugars and trans-fatty oils, and contain less of the healthy monounsaturated fats that you truly need.
 "Peanut butter spread" is even worse.
 The word "spread" indicates that it's at least 10 percent additives.
 Look for "natural" peanut butter and don't be fooled by any low-fat promises.

 Those skinny little wraps are so flimsy, so delicate, so fusion-cuisine friendly.
 How can they not be better than the average lump of bread?
 Well, consider Subway's wrap, for one.
 It packs 310 calories—before you even add the first whiff of meat or sauce.
 The reason is that, in order for the tortilla to wrap around like that, it needs added fat, often in the form of soybean oil and hydrogenated oils.
 (In fact, when ordering Mexican food, you're usually better off with a hard taco than a soft, for the same reason.)